github/codeql/docs/language/ql-handbook/annotations.rst

 **Available for**: |characteristic predicates|, |member predicates|, |non-member predicates|

-The following compiler pragmas affect the compilation and optimization of QL queries.
+The following compiler pragmas affect the compilation and optimization of queries.
 You should avoid using these annotations unless you experience significant performance issues.

 Before adding pragmas to your code, contact Semmle to describe the performance problems.
 That way we can suggest the best solution for your problem, and take it into account when improving the QL optimizer.

+..
+XX: (Code)QL optimizer?
+Just "optimizer"?

 Inlining
 --------